• Skip to primary navigation

 What makes it even better is how adaptable it is.
 While the classic version features a buttery brown sugar glaze, soy sauce, and crispy bacon, you can easily customize it to suit your taste.
 Prefer a little heat?
 Add a pinch of cayenne or red pepper flakes.
 Want extra savoriness?
 Toss in sautéed onions or mushrooms before roasting.
 Swap bacon for smoked sausage or pancetta.
 This flexibility means you can honor tradition while making the dish uniquely yours, perfect for any occasion.

-Sauteed green beans with crispy bacon bits in a white baking dish, healthy and flavorful vegetable side dish perfect for meal prep or family dinners.
+Arkansas green beans with crispy bacon bits in a white baking dish, ready to serve.

 How do I store leftovers?